asmit-inzanist/Blockfeed/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## Deployment

+This project is configured for deployment on Vercel.
+To deploy:

+1. Push your code to GitHub
+2. Import your repository in Vercel
+3. Set up the following environment variables in your Vercel project settings:
+   - `VITE_SUPABASE_URL`
+   - `VITE_SUPABASE_ANON_KEY`
+4. Deploy!

+The deployment will automatically handle:
+- Build optimization
+- Asset compression
+- SPA routing
+- HTTPS by default
+- Edge CDN distribution

 ## License

 Copyright © 2025 BlockFeed.
 All rights reserved.